Dr. Tim Bajkiewicz

 Ph.D., University of North Carolina at Chapel Hill

-Dr. Tim Bajkiewicz ("Dr. B." to a lot of his students) is an associate professor of broadcast journalism and the associate director of the Robertson School.
-He joined the faculty in fall 2008.
-In 2014-2015 he served as the School's interim director and was associate director from fall 2015-summer 2018.
-In 2010-2014 he served as the School's journalism sequence coordinator, and in spring 2014 was interim director of undergraduate studies.
+Dr. Tim Bajkiewicz ("Dr. B." to a lot of his students) is an associate professor of broadcast journalism who joined the faculty in fall 2008.
+In 2014-2015 he served as the School's interim associate director and was associate director from fall 2015-summer 2018.
+From 2010-2014 he served as the School's journalism sequence coordinator, and in spring 2014 was interim director of undergraduate studies.
+He's taught a number of different undergraduate and graduate courses.

 Dr. B has extensive experience in international teaching and lecturing.
 In summer 2010 Dr. Bajkiewicz was a Fulbright Senior Specialist at the University of Applied Sciences in St. Pölten, Austria through the Council for International Exchange of Scholars, Bureau of Educational and Cultural Affairs, U.S. Department of State.
 He taught undergraduate and graduate classes on multimedia journalism, media convergence and new media technologies and consulted university leadership and faculty on media curriculum development and convergence.
 (He was a guest lecturer in St. Pölten in summers 2008 and 2009.)
 In spring 2014 he was invited to lecture at the Communication University of China’s New Media Institute about online and visual journalism to deans, professors and professionals from across China.
 He's led five summer study abroad trips to Ireland.